foliant-docs/foliantcontrib.apilinks/README.md

 ```
 (?P<source>`((?P<prefix>[\w-]+):\s*)?(?P<verb>OPTIONS|GET|HEAD|POST|PUT|DELETE|TRACE|CONNECT|PATCH|LINK|UNLINK)\s+(?P<command>\S+)`)
 ```

+`ignoring-prefix`
+:   *(optional)* A default prefix for ignoring references.
+If apilinks meets a reference with this prefix it leaves it unchanged.
+Default: `Ignore`

 `require-prefix`
 :   *(optional)* if this is `true`, only *references* with prefix will be transformed.
 Ordinary links like `GET user/info` will be ignored.
 Default: `false`